amahar/hot-or-cold-starter/README.md

 # hot-or-cold-starter
-Starter Files for FEWD Hot or Cold Project
+ FEWD Hot or Cold Project

  The computer randomly selects a number between 1 and 100, and the player then tries to guess the number.
  The player gets feedback for each guess – “hot” if their guess was close, and “cold” if their guess was far.